 - Gum pocket measurement and tracking

-- X-ray examination to detect: tooth decay, cysts, tumors, problems below the gums and other hidden issues
+- X-ray examination to detect: tooth decay, cysts, tumors, problems below the gums, and other hidden issues

 Sealants are generally used to help prevent tooth decay on the biting surfaces of back teeth (molars).
 The natural grooves of these teeth can trap food that can resist casual brushing and rinsing.
 If left in place, the trapped food allows bacteria to multiply, eventually causing tooth decay and requiring costly attention.
 Sealants are painted directly onto the tooth where they seal the natural grooves to help prevent tooth decay.
 While sealants are durable, they are not permanent.
 They can last for up to 5 years of normal wear before needing replacement.
-Sealants offer a cost-effective, preventative step to reduce the chances of tooth decay on the chewing surfaces of molars.
+Sealants offer a cost-effective preventative step to reduce the chances of tooth decay on the molars.
 However, they do not replace the need for regular brushing and flossing.

 Dental X-rays (Radiographs)